VictorS67/encre/packages/website/src/Events/Input/Messages/GeneralMessagesDoc.md

 ## BaseMessage

 The `BaseMessage` component is essential for defining and managing messages within the system.
 It is useful for maintaining consistent message structures, enabling serialization, and providing methods for message concatenation and equality checks.
-Prior knowledge of TypeScript and basic concepts of message handling in systems is recommended before working with this component.

 ---